 Wow, we’re now into 2022 and let’s just say everyone is learning that half of business is staying in the game and the other half is innovating so you can continue growing.
-What a roller coaster ride.
+What a roller coaster ride for supple chains.
 So with all of these changes, there are a few trends, that in my opinion, may be here to stay.
 Let’s look into these.

 Via Wikipedia, “Digital Transformation is the adoption of digital technology to transform services or businesses, through replacing non-digital or manual processes with digital processes or replacing older digital technology with newer digital technology.”
 You will see more manufacturing, distribution and service companies building and maintaining meaningful websites, customer portals and eCommerce platforms.
 Even established manufacturers have learned Brand Recognition and Internet “Searchability” will be crucial to expand, compete or gain revenues.